 Mom’s Potato Soup

 Our Mom’s Potato Soup is a very simple old-fashioned recipe, loaded with chopped potatoes, plus 4 additional ingredients.
-It’s creamy, flavorful, and the perfect starter soup with your meal, or serve it alone on cold winter nights.
+It’s dairy-free, vegan, and very flavorful.
+Plus, it’s the perfect starter soup with your meal, or enjoy it alone.
+An Italian potato soup that’s easy and delicious for the whole family to enjoy!

-- Mom’s always added one tomato for warm, autumn color and additional flavor and veggies.
+- Additional Color: Mom always added one or two tomatoes for some color and additional flavor to the potatoes.

-- Everything is cooked in One Pot, making cleanup easy!
+- Cook in One Pot: Everything is cooked in One Pot, making it an easy cleanup!

-- You can turn leftovers the next day into another simple dish (called “pasta with potatoes” aka Pasta Patate in Italian) just by adding cooked small pasta to the potato soup.
+- Leftovers: You can turn leftovers the next day into another simple dish.
+Make it a pasta with potatoes meal (aka Pasta Patate in Italian) just by adding some water and cooking small pasta directly in the pot with the potato soup until the pasta is fully cooked.

-- If you prefer a smooth and creamy texture, use an immersion hand-held blender to blend the soup and serve it with your favorite toppings.
+- Preference: If you prefer this soup to be a completely smooth and creamy texture, use an immersion hand-held blender to puree the entire potato soup and serve it with your favorite toppings.

 How To Make Mom’s Potato Soup?